 Anytime you buy or design a house, there are a couple of significant features you look out for.
 One of these is the basement, which typically follows the house’s foundation.

 However, there are times when homeowners want to expand on that existing footprint.
-So, they start thinking about adding a basement under the garage.
+So, they start thinking about adding a garage basement underneath their home.

 Let’s get started.

-Can you Have a Basement Under Your Garage?
+Can You Build a Basement Under a Garage?

 Yes, you can have a basement under the garage.
 Any time you can add functioning square footage to your home without adding to its footprint is always a good idea.

-This is perfect for areas where you can’t build up or outward, or it’s more expensive to buy more land to expand on.
+This is perfect for areas where you can’t build up or outward, or buying more land to expand on is more expensive.

 So, what about houses that have already been built?
 While not ideal, adding an extra room below the garage is still doable.